core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 only have a handful kilobytes of both RAM and ROM.
 They may sleep for long durations of time, after which they need to refresh the named resources they know about.
-Name resolution in such scenarios must take into account link layer frame sizes of only a few hundred bytes, bit rates in the magnitute of kilobits per second, and latencies of several seconds {{-constr-nodes}}.
+Name resolution in such scenarios must take into account link layer frame sizes of only a few hundred bytes, bit rates in the magnitude of kilobits per second, and latencies of several seconds {{-constr-nodes}}.

 To prevent TCP and HTTPS resource requirements, constrained IoT devices